 Why Did This Happen?
 How Can It Affect Your Coverage?

-While the insurance cancellation letter may be incredibly dull, it’s worthwhile to read it from top to bottom.
+While the insurance cancellation letter may appear unexciting, it’s worthwhile to read it from top to bottom.
 But, essentially getting an insurance cancellation letter (or non-renewal notice) means that your insurance is being terminated—often due to no fault of your own.
-Many companies leave the individual health insurance market entirely or discontinue certain plans for a variety of reasons.
-The bad news is that there is nothing you can do to renew your previous plan.
+Many companies leave the individual health insurance market entirely or discontinue certain plans for a variety of business reasons.
+The unfortunate news is that there is nothing you can do to renew your previous plan.

-The good news is that despite the inconvenience of re-enrolling, you may actually have better options available than you did before.
+The good news is that despite the inconvenience of reapplying for health insurance, you may actually have better options available than you did before.

 Essential Health Coverage

-For one thing, insurance companies are no longer allowed to deny or exclude coverage for any pre-existing conditions.
-In fact, all health insurance plans (“qualified health plans”) are required to include 10 essential benefits as mandated by the Affordable Care Act:
+Insurance companies are not allowed to deny or exclude coverage for any pre-existing conditions.
+In fact, all health insurance plans (“qualified health plans”) are required to include 10 essential benefits as mandated by the Affordable Care Act (ACA):